Transitions Abroad Home. Transitions Abroad Home.

 Fakes moutjentra in Cyprus: a delicious rice, lentils, and caramelized onions dish, simmered in vegetable broth.

-Cag kebap from street vendor in Istanbul
+Cag kebap carved by a street vendor in Istanbul.

 A cag kebap carved to eat by a street vendor in Istanbul.